A Serengeti cat is a domestic cat breed.

 Allergies are triggered by proteins in cats’ saliva, urine and dander.

-These can get scattered around the home when they cling to shed hair, but they’re not completely absent if a cat doesn’t shed.
+These are scattered around the home on shed hair, but they’re not completely absent if a cat doesn’t shed.

 If you experience allergies, then the only way to find out whether a Seregenti cat will trigger them is to spend some time with the exact cat you’re going to live with, before you bring them home.